Nafiz1/GameJam2023-GameCreation/README.md

 Some examples include: Minecraft, FPS, Super Smash (Including things like Lambton & Erie, the CSS Board members, Chip the Cat or other CSS type themes!)

-#### Details about the event:
-Date: July 24th - July 30th\
+#### 2. Submission:
+Please fork this repo and include all submission files.
+Only forked repos will be evaluated.\
-Time: Opens 12:00AM July 24th, submissions will be accepted until 11:59PM July 30th\
+Submissions will be accepted until 11:59 PM on July 30th.
-Software: Unity

 #### Submission elements:
    - Any files needed to run your game (Both 2D and 3D, specific naming is not required)
    - A short video walkthrough of your game
    - One document (.pdf) briefly explaining the idea(s) behind your game(s), including any storyline, and anything else you'd like to share!

-#### 2. Submission:
-Please fork this repo and include all submission files.
-Only forked repos will be evaluated.\
-Submissions will be accepted until 11:59 PM on July 30th.

 #### 3. Evaluation Grid:
 | Criteria           | 2D & 3D Rating |